Quantum-Corrected Hawking Radiation from Near-Extremal Kerr-Newman Black Holes: Massless scalar emission from a Kerr-Newman black hole

 \section{Massless scalar emission from a Kerr-Newman black hole}

 Recall that the range of applicability of the Teukolksy equation is partially limited.
 The equation can appropriately describe a scalar field in the general Kerr-Newman black hole.
-However, for photons and graviton is only applies in the Kerr black hole.
-Accordingly, we will discuss the quantum-corrected Hawking emission in two separate sections, in this section we discuss a scalar field in the general Kerr-Newman black hole and in Section \ref{Sec:PhotonGraviton} we address quantum-corrected emission of photons, gravitons in Kerr black holes.
+However, for photons and gravitons it only applies in the Kerr black hole.
+Accordingly, we will discuss the quantum-corrected Hawking emission in two separate sections, in this section we discuss a scalar field in the general Kerr-Newman black hole and in Section \ref{Sec:PhotonGraviton} we address quantum-corrected emission of photons and gravitons in Kerr black holes.

 We start our calculation of quantum-corrected Hawking radiation from a Kerr-Newman black hole with the simplest possible example of a massless, spin zero scalar field of charge $e$.
 We have already described in fair detail how to decompose a field propagating in a Kerr background while maintaining the axial symmetry of the spacetime geometry, and obtain the Teukolsky perturbation equations \eqref{eq:Teukolsky_radial-1} and \eqref{eq:Teukolsky_angular-1} in section \ref{sec:Teukolsky_master_equations}.
 When the background spacetime is Kerr-Newman, a similar approach can be taken at least for a spin zero field.
 For the convenience of the reader, let us briefly explain how this is done.
 We use a radial mode $R_{0}(r)$ and spin-weighted spheroidal harmonics $S_{\ell m}\left(\theta\right)$ to decompose the field as